Updated as of June 9, 2020

 - • Control over management includes management of the applicant’s business concern through a management agreement, unless the applicant’s business concern has “meaningful oversight” over the management company’s activities under the management agreement.
 “Meaningful oversight” by the applicant business concern means involvement in the decisions made concerning the operation of the business.
 This includes a management agreement that provides for the applicant business concern to do all of the following: (i) approve the annual operating budget; (ii) approve any capital expenditures or operating expenses over a significant dollar threshold; (iii) have control over the bank accounts; and (iv) have oversight over the employees operating the business (who must be employees of the applicant business concern).

-The CARES Act, which authorized the PPP, waives the affiliation rules with respect to eligibility for:
+The CARES Act, which authorised the PPP, waives the affiliation rules with respect to eligibility for:

 - Any business concern operating as a franchise that is assigned a franchise identifier code by the SBA; and